 At an altitude over 2,600 meters lies a concentration of native Pueblo dwellings built between the 6th and 12th centuries.
 About 4,400 sites have been recorded here in south-west Colorado, including large, cliff-side homes made of stone, some of which contain more than 100 rooms.

 Of these 600 or so “cliff dwellings” several are multi-storey, built of sandstone and mud mortar.
 Cliff Palace, Balcony House and Square Tower House are just some the dwellings, with new discoveries being made routinely.
 The cliff shelters are a testament to some very progressive building techniques for their time, cleverly utilizing limited space.
 The civilization also made leaps in agricultural aspects such as irrigation through the use of reservoirs and damns.
 Wickerwork, weaving and ceramics were also made with astonishing quality, which were found by the first explorers of Mesa Verde.
-Unfortunately, the settlement mysteriously disappeared in history somewhere between 1100 and 1300, but today the remains of an advanced civilization can still be appreciated at this Colorado site.
+Unfortunately, the settlement mysteriously disappeared in history somewhere between 1100 and 1300, but today the remains of an advanced civilization can still be appreciated at Mesa Verde National Park.

 3. La Fortaleza and San Juan National Historic Site